genomoncology/rigor/README.md

 ![detail]

+# Object Model

+* suite: set of cases that gets built dynamically based on cli arguments.
+* case: set of scenarios and steps in a .rigor file.
+* scenario: namespace for 1 run of case steps.
+* step: request with response extract, validate, etc.
+* iterate: repeats an individual step by iterating through iterable.
+* request: http call (get, post, etc.) to path with parameters, data, or uploads
+* extract: extract nested data from a response into a variable available to following steps.
+* validate: check an actual value against an expected value using a comparator.
+* transform: using [jmespath] to shape a JSON response into a specific format.

+![objects]

+# Comparators

+Comparators are used by the validation phase of each step to check whether an actual value is returning as expected.
+See the [comparisons.rigor] example for more details.

+* equals
+* not equals
+* same
+* not same
+* greater than
+* less than
+* greater than or equals
+* less than or equals
+* type
+* in
+* not in
+* regex
+* subset
+* not subset
+* length
+* superset
+* not superset
+* keyset
+* not keyset
+* contains
+* not contains

 # Related Projects

 * [Tavern] is an extremely similar project that was released a little too late for us to use.